ZeroGwafa/ArchMatCounter/README.md

 Click "Stop" to stop tracking.

 ![unfiltered](/images/unfiltered.png)

+## Issues:

+Please submit all issues in the following format:

+Issue:

+Options enabled at the time of issue: (Filter, Edit, Goals)

+Steps to reproduce issue:

+Screenshots: (Not needed if you provide reproduction steps).

 ### Material Information
 If you mouse over any material name, it will show a small popup showing the level that it can be accessed at, the faction it is affiliated with, and locations for that material.